 While this farmhouse does not have the signature shelves in the kitchen, it does pay tribute to the style with some glass paned cabinets that accent the room nicely.
 It has a large, functional island with industrial light fixtures that are often found in more modern American farmhouses.
 In addition, this owner used dark, weathered wood to accent the white featured throughout this home.

-This home has a great home theater room with exposed wood beams that gives the historical feel of the classic farmhouse.
+This home has a great home theater room with exposed wood beams, similar to those in this French Tudor, that gives the historical feel of the classic farmhouse.